American Legion 519 - A Legion of Legacy - Visit Palm Springs tag-img

 Music is the Key of Life

 Just outside the radio booth, another priceless wonder dominates the American Legion 519 stage.
 “We’ve got a 1905 Salon Grand Steinway that, again, Al Jolson, Jack Benny, all those guys played on our piano.”
-Wilson continues, “It needs to be restored and that’s going to be part of our restoration process.”
+Wilson continues, “It needs to be restored, which will be part of our restoration process.”

 Judy Garland, Al Jolson, and pianist Oscar Levant on stage at Post 519 playing on our 1905 Steinway.

-Wilson showers praise on a fellow Legion member who has dedicated her free time to polishing and preserving the Steinway piano.
-“Her name is Claudette Bradley, and she’s cute as a button and she was a Marine Corps classically trained pianist.
+Wilson praises a fellow Legion member who has dedicated her free time to polishing and preserving the Steinway piano.
+“Her name is Claudette Bradley, and she’s cute as a button.
+She was a Marine Corps classically trained pianist.
 She played for President Carter, even, at the White House.”

 american legion 519 grand piano

-American Legion 519 is a source of revelry – then, now and in the very near future.
-“We’re the only place Downtown Palm Springs that can hold up to 250 people to see bands and stuff like that,” invites Wilson.
-“We should be hosting national bands because we’re just perfect location.
+American Legion 519 is a source of revelry—then, now, and in the very near future.
+“We’re the only place in Downtown Palm Springs that can hold up to 250 people to see bands and stuff like that,” invites Wilson.
+“We should be hosting national bands because we’re just a perfect location.
 We’ve got all these cool hotels that are popping up around downtown.
 A lot of young people are coming to Palm Springs now.
 And so I’m trying to get us involved.”

 American Legion 519 Is Not Just For Veterans

-“We started holding events just on Saturday nights during the COVID crisis outside when they loosened regulations.
+“We started holding events on Saturday nights during the COVID crisis outside when they loosened regulations.
 We had DJs and bands.
 It was so cool.
 You wouldn’t believe it.
-And we’re just down the street from Marilyn Monroe statue now.
+And we’re just down the street from the Marilyn Monroe statue now.
 So we’re a perfect location.
-For these Saturday night events for younger people we had disco dancing with disco lights.
+We had disco dancing with disco lights for these Saturday night events for younger people.
 It was really, really fun outside.
-We have the greatest stage, most historic next to the Plaza Theatre in Palm Springs.”
+We have the most historic stage next to the Plaza Theatre in Palm Springs.”

 american legion entertainment